 You will need a minimum of 2.2 BA Hons degree or above (or equivalent).
-With your application, you must submit a satisfactory 2000-word sample of your written work, consisting of either literary criticism or creative writing, on a subject of your choice.
+With your application, you must submit a satisfactory minimum 2000-word sample of your written work, consisting of either literary criticism or creative writing, on a subject of your choice.
+You can use written work that you have previously produced for your coursework.
+The sample can be longer but should be a maximum of up to 3,000 words.

 Months of entry

 Literature is a dynamic force for change.
 Hull English postgraduates gain insight into society, culture and politics by developing an understanding of the power of language.
-And both the MA and the MRes programmes provide students with a thorough grounding in research methods and practices.
+This MA provides students with a thorough grounding in research methods and practices.

 We offer dedicated routes for study and supervision in both Literary Studies and Creative Writing.
 There are also designated pathways allowing students to focus their studies on Medieval and Renaissance Literature and Culture, Nineteenth-Century Literature and Culture, and Modern and Contemporary Literature and Culture.
 Creative Writing modules allow students to focus their interests on both fiction and non-fiction prose forms, and / or poetry.
 Students can opt to take a combination of Literary Studies and Creative Writing modules if suitably qualified.